Patrick Mahomes took a loss in more ways than one Sunday as his NFL MVP odds took a hit in Kansas City’s shock loss in Indianapolis.

-Here is all you need to know about the current NFL betting odds to be the best player in the biggest league of all.
+Here is all you need to know about the current NFL betting odds to be the best player in the best league of all.

 Who is favored to win the NFL MVP in 2022?